pulumi/docs/pulumi-hugo/themes/default/content/blog/unit-testing-infrastructure-in-nodejs-and-mocha/index.md

 authors: ["joe-duffy"]
 tags: ["Testing","Infrastructure"]
 date: "2019-07-13"
-meta_desc: "Pulumi makes it easy to test your infrastructure using familiar test driven development (TDD) techniques and frameworks.
-This post shows you how to use Node.js with TypeScript, the Mocha test framework, and the Chai assertion library to embed tests alongside your infrastructure-as-code definitions."
+meta_desc: "This post shows how to use Node.js, the Mocha test framework, and the Chai assertion library to embed tests alongside your infrastructure-as-code definitions."
 meta_image: "meta.png"
 ---